ilkerCoder/TIC-TAC-TOE-GAME-RECURSIVE-WITH-CPP/README.md

 ## How to Play

-1. Compile and run the `try.cpp` file.
+1. Compile and run the `main.cpp` file.
 2. First, choose whether you want to play as X or O.
 3. When prompted, input the number of the cell where you want to place your mark (1-9).